greena13/redux-and-the-rest/README.md

 yarn add redux-thunk
 ```

-You must then pass the middleware in as a parameter when you create your Redux store ([full instructions](https://github.com/reduxjs/redux-thunk#installation)):
+You must then pass the `redux-thunk` middleware in as a parameter when you create your Redux store ([full instructions](https://github.com/reduxjs/redux-thunk#installation)):

 ```javascript
 import { createStore, applyMiddleware, combineReducers } from 'redux';